abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 > The world is the collection of facts, not of things. --- Ludwig Wittgenstein

-Some 2500 years ago, the philosopher Parmenides postulated that everything in the universe exists as part of an unchanging nature, and what we see as transformations are merely illusory appearances and so the nature of the universe is permanence.
+Some 2500 years ago, the philosopher Parmenides postulated that the nature of universe is permanence, and what we see as transformations are merely illusory appearances.
 Although far from obviously true, his view is easy to relate to --- objects are all around us, everything we "see", both literary (in real life), or metaphorically (in mathematics), can be viewed as an object.
 And so we might be inclined to think, that the key to understanding the world is understanding *what objects are*.
 This is what set theory does, from one standpoint (as well as classical logic) --- the main (we may say the only) atomic concept in set theory is a concept of a set.
 When mathematicians say that "everything is a set", they are saying that *all objects can be represented by sets*.

 However, there is another way to look at things.
 What is an object, when viewed by itself?
 Can we study an object in isolation and will there anything left to study about it, once it is detached from its environment?
 And, as Theseus once asked, if a given object undergoes a process to get all of it's part replaced, is it still the same object?